Fall 2025 Application Requirements

 2. Statement of Purpose (750 words maximum)

-The statement should address your academic interests and objectives and why the specific approach at UIC is the right match for your graduate study.
+The statement should address your academic interests and objectives and why UIC is the right match for your graduate study.
 Tell us what fascinates you, why it fascinates you, and how we can help you learn more about it.
+Below are the three key questions your Statement of Purpose should answer:

-• Refer to our website, especially the Director’s message, program curriculum and courses, and student work, before writing the statement to determine how what we offer can support your interests.
+Refer to our website, especially the Director’s message, program curriculum and courses, student work, and faculty to get to know us and determine how what we offer can support your interests.

 4. Three letters of recommendation